 Using the scope I saw mice and rats running in trees across the bank, several galagos and what I think must have been an African Palm Civet.
 But no hippo.

 Just after sunrise the next morning I saw (initially found with the scope) this mysterious squirrel in a palm tree.
-I cannot find any species in West Africa that has white cheeks, so if you recognise it please let me know.
+I could not find any species in West Africa that has white cheeks, so if you recognise it please let me know.
+For the time being I think it must be an aberrant Giant Squirrel.

 Our spirits were dampened the next morning, not helped by the fact we realised that none of us had packed any loo paper.
 Bear Grylls eat your heart out.